gwankyun/CMake/Help/command/find_package.rst

    .. contents::

-.. note:: The :guide:`Using Dependencies Guide` provides a high-level introduction to this general topic.
+.. note:: The :guide:`使用依赖项指南` provides a high-level introduction to this general topic.
 It provides a broader overview of where the ``find_package()`` command fits into the bigger picture, including its relationship to the :module:`FetchContent` module.